SenseStageTeam/sensestage_documentation/_minibee/glossary.md

 + User software: the software you use to do something with the minibee data (e.g. Max/MSP, PureData, SuperCollider, etc..)
 + Xpee:  smaller breakout board for the MiniBee
 + Xpree: bigger breakout board for the MiniBee

+# TODO

+- add links to pages describing the different parts